mattyoung101/omicron/documentation/docs/omicam.md

 (in our case, an estimated 2D position) and calculates essentially a "score" of how accurate the value is.
 This objective function must be highly optimised as it could be evaluated thousands of times by the optimisation algorithm.

-We spent a great deal of effort drafting the most efficient objective function, and the approach we used makes heavy use of pre-computation via a "field file".
+We spent a great deal of effort drafting the most efficient objective function, and the approach we present makes heavy use of pre-computation via a "field file".
 This field file is a binary Protcol Buffer file that encodes the geometry of any RoboCup field by dividing it into a grid, where each cell contains the distance in centimetres to the closest line.
 Increasing the resolution of the grid will increase its accuracy, but also significantly increase its file size.
-We use a 1cm grid, which stores 44,226 cells and is 172 KiB on disk and takes about 2 seconds to generate on a fast desktop computer.
+We use a 1cm grid, which stores 44,226 cells and is 172 KiB on disk.
+This takes about 2 seconds to generate on a fast desktop computer, and is copied across to the LattePanda.
-The field file is generated by a Python script which can be easily modified to support an arbitrary number of different field layouts, such as super team or the Australian field (without the goalie box).
+The field file is generated by a Python script which can be easily modified to support an arbitrary number of different field layouts, such as SuperTeam or our regional Australian field.

 The objective function essentially works as follows:

-1. For each line point, snap it to the nearest grid cell unit and look it up in the field file to determine the error to the real line distance. (**TODO: better explanation needed**)
+1. For each line point, snap it to the nearest grid cell unit and look it up in the field file to determine the error to the real line distance.
 2. Sum all these errors to produce a total error.

 By running most computations outside the objective function, we greatly increase the speed of the localisation.
 As the